IIIF/cookbook-recipes/README.md

 https://preview.iiif.io/cookbook/master

-**Note:** at a late date this will be merged into the https://iiif.io website.
+**Note:** in the future this will be merged into the https://iiif.io website.

 ## To build locally: